T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 		10 {
 			# All Cron Jobs
-			sql = SELECT CONCAT('<tr class="', IF(c.lastStatus LIKE 'Error%','danger',''),
+			sql = SELECT CONCAT('<tr class="',
+										IF(c.lastStatus LIKE 'Error%','danger',''),
  										IF(c.inProgress!=0 AND DATE_ADD(c.inProgress, INTERVAL 10 MINUTE)<NOW(),' warning',''),
-										IF(c.status='enable','',' text-muted'), '">'),
+										IF(c.status='enable','',' text-muted'),'" ',

+										IF(c.inProgress!=0 AND DATE_ADD(c.inProgress, INTERVAL 10 MINUTE)<NOW(),'title="inProgress > 10mins"',
+										IF(c.lastStatus LIKE 'Error%','title="Status: Error"','')),
+										'>'),
 								'<td>', CONCAT('p:{{pageId:T}}&form=cron&r=', c.id) AS _pagee, '</td><td>',
 								c.id, '</td><td>',
 								IF(c.nextrun=0,"", DATE_FORMAT(c.nextrun, "%d.%m.%y %H:%i:%s")), '</td><td>',
 								c.frequency, '</td><td>',
 								c.comment, '</td><td>',
 								IF(c.lastrun=0,"", DATE_FORMAT(c.lastrun,"%d.%m.%y %H:%i:%s")), '</td><td>',
+								IF(c.inProgress=0,"", DATE_FORMAT(c.inProgress,"%d.%m.%y %H:%i:%s")), '</td><td>',
 								LEFT(c.laststatus,40) AS '_+pre', '</td><td>',
 								CONCAT('U:form=cron&r=', c.id) AS _paged, '</td></tr>'
 						FROM Cron AS c
 						ORDER BY c.id
 		}
 	}

 Usage
 ^^^^^

-The OS `cron` service will call the `QFQ autocron` every minute. `QFQ autocron` checks if there is a pending job, by looking for jobs with `Next run`<=NOW().
+The system `cron` service will call the `QFQ AutoCron` every minute. `QFQ AutoCron` checks if there is a pending job, by looking for jobs with `nextRun`<=NOW().
 All found jobs will be fired - depending on their type, such jobs will send mail(s) or open a `webpage`.
 A `webpage` will mostly be a local T3 page with at least one QFQ record on it.
-Such a QFQ record might do some manipulation on the database or any other wished task.
+Such a QFQ record might do some manipulation on the database or any other task.

+A job with `nextRun`=0 or `inProgress`!=0 won't never be started.

+Due to checking `inProgress`, jobs will never run in parallel, even if a job needs more than 1 minute (intervall system cron).

+Job: repeating
+''''''''''''''

+* frequency: '1 MINUTE', '2 DAY', '3 MONTH', ....

-After finishing a job, `Next run` will be increased by `Frequency`.
-If `Next run` still points in the past, it will be increased by Frequency again, until it points to the future.
+After finishing a job, `nextRun` will be increased by `frequency`.
+If `nextRun` still points in the past, it will be increased by `frequency` again, until it points to the future.

+Job: asynchronous
+'''''''''''''''''

+* frequency: <empty>

-With `Next run`=0 the auto repeating is switched off.
+An 'AutoCron' job becomes 'asynchronous' if `frequency` is empty.
+Then, auto repeating is switched off.

+If `nextRun` is > 0 and in the past, the job will be fired.
+After the job has been done, `nextRun` will be set to 0.

+This is useful for jobs which have to be fired from time to time.

+To fire such an asynchronous job, just set `nextRun`=NOW() and wait for the next system cron run.

+If such a job is running and a new `nextRun`=NOW() is applied, the 'AutoCron' job will be fired again during the next system cron run.

 Type: Mail
 ''''''''''